Healthdirect Free Australian health advice you can count on.

 Cataracts

-5-minute read
+7-minute read

 What are cataracts?

-A cataract is a clouding of the lens of the eye.
+A cataract is a clouding of the lens of your eye.
 The lens is normally clear.
 Cataracts can occur in one or both eyes.
-Cataracts develop mostly in older people, but younger people can also get cataracts and, in rare cases, babies are born with a cataract (congenital cataract).

 Cataracts are the leading cause of blindness in adults worldwide.
-In most cases cataracts can be successfully treated and vision restored.

 What are the symptoms of cataracts?

 Cataracts usually develop slowly, and you may not have any symptoms at first.
-They can affect one eye only or both eyes.
+They can affect one eye or both eyes.

-If you have cataracts, you may also have trouble reading, driving at night or seeing faces or other details clearly.
+• develop blurred, or foggy vision — you may have trouble reading, driving at night or seeing faces or other details clearly

-CHECK YOUR SYMPTOMS — Use the eye and vision problems Symptom Checker and find out if you need to seek medical help.
+CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 What causes cataracts?

-Who is at risk of cataracts?
+Am I at risk of getting cataracts?

 • a family history of cataracts